Curriculum Intent

 We currently follow the Eduqas syllabus for GCSE Music.
 The course is divided into three strands – performing; composing; listening and appraising.

 Students choose their instrument for the performing elements of the course and develop their skills performing solo and as part of an ensemble.
 They will be encouraged to participate in school music groups and concerts.
 The other practical part of the course is composition.
-Over the two years students will create two original pieces of music with one being to a brief set by the exam board.
+Over the two years students create two original pieces of music with one being in response to a brief set by the exam board.
 These two strands are assessed through coursework.

 The final strand of GCSE Music is listening and appraising which is assessed through an exam.
 Throughout the course students will hone their listening skills to be able to aurally identify musical instruments and other musical features in a range of musical styles.
 They will also study two set works which are currently ‘Badinerie’ by JS Bach and ‘Africa’ by Toto.